FraunhoferISST/DSC-Camel-Instance/README.md

 ## SSL with Camel HTTP component

 Per default, the Camel HTTP component can not work with self-signed certificates.
-It has been configured to use the same truststore as the Dataspace Connector and thus can communicate with the Dataspace Connector using HTTPS out-of-the-box.
+It has been configured to use the same truststore as the Dataspace Connector and thus accepts the Dataspace Connector's *keystore-localhost.p12* certificate as well as certificates issued by the *IDS Test CA* out-of-the-box.

-For calling any other HTTP services or backends using self-signed certificates in Camel routes, an implementation of the *org.apache.camel.component.http.HttpClientConfigurer* that works with self-signed certificates has been added to this project (`src/main/java/de/fraunhofer/isst/dataspaceconnector/camel/util/SelfSignedHttpClientConfigurer`). **Note that this disables the hostname verification and thus is not secure!** To use this HttpClientConfigurer in routes, declare
+For calling any HTTP services or backends using other self-signed certificates in Camel routes, an implementation of the *org.apache.camel.component.http.HttpClientConfigurer* that works with self-signed certificates has been added to this project (`src/main/java/de/fraunhofer/isst/dataspaceconnector/camel/util/SelfSignedHttpClientConfigurer`). **Note that this disables the hostname verification and thus is not secure!** To use this HttpClientConfigurer in routes, declare